gboeing/osmnx/README.md

 ## Getting Started

 "How do I install OSMnx?"
-Read the [installation](https://osmnx.readthedocs.io/) instructions.
+See the [installation](https://osmnx.readthedocs.io/) instructions.

 "How do I use OSMnx?"
 See the usage examples and tutorials in the [examples](https://github.com/gboeing/osmnx-examples) repo.

 "How does this function work?"
-Read the [documentation](https://osmnx.readthedocs.io/).
+Check out the [documentation](https://osmnx.readthedocs.io/).

 "What can I do with OSMnx?"
 Check out recent projects and blog posts that [used OSMnx](https://geoffboeing.com/2018/03/osmnx-features-roundup/).